 People who own their home today are most likely enjoying an increase in their equity position.
 Home prices are going up and homes are appreciating in value.
 This increases the equity that a home owner has in the home.
 It also means that the owner can pull some of that equity out of the property and do some remodeling.

-One of the most popular instruments used today to do home remodels is a home equity line or credit, or HELOC.
-A HELOC loan is a second mortgage that you get while leaving the first mortgage in place.
-A HELOC is used to take equity out of the home up to a certain amount; the maximum amount varies by lender and by state.
+One of the most popular instruments used today to do home remodels is a home equity line or credit.
+The home equity line of credit is a second mortgage that you get while leaving the first mortgage in place.
+A HELOC is used to take equity out of the home up to a certain amount; the maximum amount varies by mortgage lender and by state.
 Some situations allow the home owner to pull up to 80% of the home’s value out, while others may allow 85% or 90%.

 The HELOC loan is a variable interest line of credit based upon the amount of equity in the home.
 The lender will give you a HELOC with a certain line of credit, such as $25,000.
-You can draw that money out of the property whenever you wish, either in small increments or all at once.
+With the equity line of credit, you can draw that money out of the property whenever you wish, either in small increments or all at once.
+On the other hand, when an equity loan funds, the borrower receives the money for the entire loan amount all at once.
+What is a home equity loan?

 Checking the Current HELOC Interest Rates